 By 1980 her painting had shifted to include referential markers and moved to a more evident landscape/mapped space that has a geological narrative.
 Frances had studied geology and while on a trip to Hawaii heard a Maori “reading” of abstract patterning that chanted a retelling of their voyage.
 She began thinking of how abstraction could hold meanings and act metaphorically.

-Since then she has focused her work to include a linear narrative, almost like a creation story, over a period of geological time.
+In the 80’s she focused her work to include a linear narrative, almost like a creation story, over a period of geological time.
 She has pushed her painting into a realm between landscape, mapping and abstraction.
 The light in the paintings acts as phenomenon, and at the same time the abstract color creates an experience of light and place.

 Video: For the past fifteen years Frances has also been working with animation and video.
-Her video, “Regina,” a short portrait/documentary of the painter Regina Bogat, had its world premier at The Marfa Film Festival 2014 and different version “Regina B” had it’s premiere in Amsterdam at the New Renaissance Film Festival in March, 2018.
+Her video, “Regina,” a short portrait/documentary of the painter Regina Bogat, had its world premier at The Marfa Film Festival 2014 and different version “Regina B” had it’s premiere in Amsterdam at the New Renaissance Film Festival in March, 2018 where it was nominated for Best International Short Documentary, and was shown at the New York Short Film Festival in November.

 Frances is married to the actor/director Ron Nakahara.